NCAA Football 2018 Rankings: Trojans Take a Tumble

 In case you thought it was just a product of facing a low-level Conference USA opponent, Arizona State flexed its defensive muscles again in a 16-13 win over No. 15 Michigan State.
 Enough voters took note of the late-night result to get Arizona State into the AP poll at No. 23.

-Maintaining that ranking is going to be quite the challenge.
+Maintaining that ranking will be quite the challenge.
 Three of ASU's next six games are against ranked opponents (Washington, Stanford and USC), and two of the other three are difficult road games (at San Diego State and Colorado).
-But even if the Sun Devils fall on their face from here, props to Edwards for getting them into the poll for the first time since the 2015 preseason.
+But even if the Sun Devils fall on their faces from here, props to Edwards for getting them into the poll for the first time since the 2015 preseason.

 Clemson Slips a Bit After Heart-Stopping Win

-Every team in last week's AP Top 14 won this week, most of them in convincing fashion.
-As a result, there wasn't much movement in the top half of the poll.
+Every team in last week's AP Top 14 won this week—most of them in convincing fashion.
+As a result, there wasn't much movement in the poll's top half.

-One of the exceptions to that rule was No. 2 Clemson, who won 28-26 after just barely withstanding Texas A&M's frantic comeback attempt.
+One of the exceptions to that rule was No. 2 Clemson, which won 28-26 after barely withstanding Texas A&M's frantic comeback attempt.

-With the exception of Notre Dame's 24-16 close call with Ball State, this made Clemson the lone team in the top 14 that had any difficulty adding to its win column.
+With the exception of Notre Dame's 24-16 close call with Ball State, this made Clemson the lone team in the Top 14 that had any difficulty adding to its win column.
 And the Tigers paid the price for that distinction.

 They received 12 first-place votes last week and had a 117-vote cushion over No. 3 Georgia.
-Hard to believe they could lose that much of an edge following a win, but the Bulldogs gave No. 24 South Carolina such a thorough beating that it became difficult for voters to justify keeping the Tigers ahead of either of the SEC's Playoff contenders.
+It's hard to believe they could lose that much of an edge following a win, but the Bulldogs gave No. 24 South Carolina such a thorough beating that it became difficult for voters to justify keeping the Tigers ahead of either of the SEC's Playoff contenders.

 Clemson is still No. 2, but it no longer feels like it's Alabama, Clemson and then everyone else.
 The Tigers slid back to the pack, which could be a noteworthy development, given their lack of opportunities for marquee wins prior to the ACC championship.